Christ Church Highland Park

-The main difference between a service at CCLF and CCHP is the size of the congregation—the Highland Park sanctuary holds 150 people.
-We believe that many people will actually chose to attend CCHP for this very reason.
+The main difference between a service at Lake Forest and Highland Park is the size of the congregation—the Highland Park sanctuary holds 150 people.
+We believe that many people will actually chose to attend Christ Church Highland Park for this very reason.

 Does CCHP offer all of the same programs as CCLF?

-We offer full children’s programming from infants through Middle School, however Compass (our 8th grade confirmation program) and SHYG are only offered at the Lake Forest Campus.
+We offer full children's programming from infants through Middle School, however, Compass (our 8th grade confirmation program) and SHYG are currently only offered at the Lake Forest Campus.
 Men's Fraternity is open to everyone and held at the Christ Church Crossroads campus on Thursday nights and the Lake Forest Campus on Friday mornings.
-Women's Bible Connection, and other programs are open to everyone but held in the Lake Forest or Christ Church Crossroads campus.
+Women's Bible Connection and other programs are open to everyone but held in the Lake Forest or Christ Church Crossroads campus.

 Who preaches at CCHP?

 What are the children's programs like at CCHP?